MaximeCG/playground-y6kt9gVc/markdowns/edge.md

 ![Matrix convolution](convolution.png)

-In this example, the value of the pixels is equal to the double of the pixel that was located above it (e.g. 92 = 46 x 2).
+In this example, the value of each pixel is equal to the double of the pixel that was located above it (e.g. 92 = 46 x 2).

 # Blur